UN Global Compact

 • Promote equality through community initiatives and advocacy

-• Measure and publicly report on progress to achieve gender equality.
+• Measure and publicly report on progress towards achieving gender equality.

-CourtHeath is a signatory to the Women’s Empowerment Principles as well as being a UN Global Compact member.
+CourtHeath is a signatory to the Women’s Empowerment Principles and a member of the UN Global Compact member.

 UN Sustainable Development Goals for Sustainable Business

-In 2015, the United Nations launched the global Sustainable Development Goals (SDGs) which are a framework for businesses to “guide their strategic priorities and efforts towards society – representing a huge opportunity to drive sustainable business.”
-The goals include ending poverty and hunger, achieving food security, and ensuring inclusive and equitable quality education.
+On 26 September 2015, the United Nations introduced the global Sustainable Development Goals (SDGs) as a framework for businesses to “guide their strategic priorities and efforts towards society – representing a huge opportunity to drive sustainable business.”
+The SDGs include objectives such as ending poverty and hunger, achieving food security, and ensuring inclusive and equitable quality education.

-And so, along with other UN Global Compact participants, CourtHeath commits to undertake projects to advance the broader development goals of the United Nations, in particular, these SDGs.
+Alongside other UN Global Compact participants, CourtHeath is committed to undertaking projects that advance the broader development goals of the United Nations, particularly the SDGs.

 Broader United Nations Goals

-CourtHeath and other United Nations Global Compact participants commit themselves to the broader United Nations goals of corporate and government transparency, international peace and security, and the rule of law.
+CourtHeath and other UN Global Compact participants are committed to broader UN goals, including corporate and government transparency, international peace and security, and the rule of law.

 CourtHeath promotes strong governance – “the systems and processes that ensure the overall effectiveness of an entity – whether a business, government or multilateral institution.”

-Businesses implementing principles of transparency, accountability and inclusiveness within their operations and relationships can promote these aims.
-In this way, they can provide a model for good corporate governance, and thus contribute to the realisation of more just and peaceful social institutions.
-More broadly, businesses can contribute through the United Nations Global Compact through developing, establishing, and implementing international norms and benchmarks for both businesses and governments to enhance their transparency.
+Businesses that implement principles of transparency, accountability, and inclusiveness within their operations and relationships can promote these aims by modelling good corporate governance.
+In doing so, they contribute to creating more just and peaceful social institutions.
+More broadly, businesses can participate in the UN Global Compact by developing, establishing, and implementing international norms and benchmarks to enhance transparency for both businesses and governments.

 CourtHeath’s UN Global Compact Communication on Progress